 Super Elites also have the longest eUpgrade clearance window.
-Aside from a Premium Economy (Flexible) or Latitude fare booking, on which anyone can instantly confirm an eUpgrade, Super Elites can request and clear an eUpgrade 14 days prior to departure for North America and Sun destination bookings, and seven days prior to departure for International bookings.
+Aside from a Premium Economy (Flexible) or Economy (Latitude) fare booking, on which anyone can instantly confirm an eUpgrade, Super Elites can request and clear an eUpgrade 14 days prior to departure for North America and Sun destination bookings, and seven days prior to departure for International bookings.

 eUpgrade Nominees are treated to the same clearance window as Super Elites.

-For families or groups, this means that three people can instantly confirm an eUpgrade if they make a paid or reward booking in Latitude or Premium Economy (Flexible), or if they are within the extended eUpgrade clearance window: the Super Elite and one additional passenger on one booking, and the eUpgrade Nominee on another.
+For families or groups, this means that three people can instantly confirm an eUpgrade if they make a paid or reward booking in Economy (Latitude) or Premium Economy (Flexible), or if they are within the extended eUpgrade clearance window: the Super Elite and one additional passenger on one booking, and the eUpgrade Nominee on another.

 At the airport, they could then request an additional eUpgrade for one more passenger, theoretically bringing the total number of passengers travelling together on eUpgrades from a single account to four.
-In practice, I imagine this would be difficult to achieve (especially during peak travel or on highly sought-after routes), but in theory, it’s possible.
+In practice, this would be difficult to achieve (especially during peak travel or on highly sought-after routes), but in theory, it’s possible.

-Super Elites enjoy waived add-on fees when using eUpgrades on bookings with lower fare classes.
+Super Elites also enjoy waived add-on fees when using eUpgrades on bookings with lower fare classes.
 On international bookings paid for in cash or with Aeroplan points, there are add-on fees ranging from $200–500 on most Flex, Comfort, and Premium Economy (Lowest) fares.